 Economic, juridical, technical limits: assetization’s work along the edge

 Because these relations of control, ownership and revenue do not exist spontaneously, assetization is always working through the limits of the asset form and the relations it produces.
-Assets are hard to set up, sustain, guard from other forms or from falling apart; as such, they are particularly hard to essentialise, empirically or theoretically, advantage and argumentative virtue of any nuanced constructivist analysis.
+Assets are hard to set up, sustain, guard from other forms or from falling apart; as such, they are particularly hard to essentialize, empirically or theoretically, advantage and argumentative virtue of any nuanced constructivist analysis.
 In a sense, assetization is itself a work of setting limits to begin with, or economically speaking, of setting up a monopoly fencing others out from the control or rentiership of a particular revenue stream.
-This monopoly-as-limit often takes an explicit juridical form, as in Kang and Roy’s analysis of patent markets and the monopolisation of knowledge.
-Even when it takes technical or other forms, as in Beauvisage and Mellet’s thinking of data as an asset given businesses’ effective technical ability to control and monetise its circulation (pp.75-97), the juridical framework is still there: any remotely formal transaction in capitalism is ultimately backed by an original distribution of rights of property.
+This monopoly-as-limit often takes an explicit juridical form, as in Kang and Roy’s analysis of patent markets and the monopolization of knowledge.
+Even when it takes technical or other forms, as in Beauvisage and Mellet’s thinking of data as an asset given businesses’ effective technical ability to control and monetize its circulation (pp.75–97), the juridical framework is still there: any remotely formal transaction in capitalism is ultimately backed by an original distribution of rights of property.

 Conversely, if a juridical framework is always there, assetization also evidences it alone is not enough.
 Aside from being made of limits, as it were, the asset form has limits to the extent that the work of assetization can be too onerous, susceptible to the actions of others who seek other economic forms (and to escape subjection to the monopoly logics of the asset form), or simply unable to account for the social and natural properties and propensities of the relations at stake.
 As Thomas Beauvisage and Kevin Mellet’s chapter shows, for all the consumer-empowering hype around them, attempts to encourage individuals to assetize their own data (which they legally and in principle own) and sell the data to businesses failed: businesses can already get that data elsewhere and for free (p.82).
-Even if they had worked, individual-level information has virtually no worth, as it is as an aggregate that data is productive.
-In other words, there is nothing of value for the individual to monopolise, however ultimate their juridical sovereignty over their own data might be (p.83).
+Even if they had worked, individual-level information has virtually no worth, as it is as an aggregate that data are productive.
+In other words, there is nothing of value for the individual to monopolize, however ultimate their juridical sovereignty over their own data might be (p.83).

-James Williams’ chapter on the failure of social impact bonds (SIBs) to take hold points towards the limits of the asset form’s specificity: when it comes to assets, there can be such a thing as too boutique.
-A sort of public-private cooperation where the private sector invests in and takes on canonically public responsibilities like palliating homelessness, criminal recidivism and unemployment, SIBs involved governmental backing, a bespoke juridical framework and big economic players.
-Yet, the responsibilities were so specific and fragmented, the scheme so unprecedented and unmoored from common practices, and notions of value, success and performance so abstract (what are the gauges, drivers and granularity of success in avoiding drug relapse? how to value governmental savings?) that, beyond any normative reservations, the assets were mostly impossible to set up and the scheme remained niche (p.291, pp.296-7).
+James Williams’s chapter on the failure of social impact bonds (SIBs) to take hold points towards the limits of the asset form’s specificity: when it comes to assets, there can be such a thing as too boutique.
+A sort of public–private cooperation where the private sector invests in and takes on canonically public responsibilities like palliating homelessness, criminal recidivism and unemployment, SIBs involved governmental backing, a bespoke juridical framework and big economic players.
+Yet the responsibilities were so specific and fragmented, the scheme so unprecedented and unmoored from common practices, and notions of value, success and performance so abstract (what are the gauges, drivers and granularity of success in avoiding drug relapse? how to value governmental savings?) that, beyond any normative reservations, the assets were mostly impossible to set up and the scheme remained niche (p.291, 296–7).